ericbooker12/gamegyft/README.md

 # GameGyft
 ## Money 20/20 Hackathon project
-A simple app to send a fun, age-appropriate (game-type) experience and a Gyft Card to a friend.
+GameGyft is a Sinatra/Rails app to send a fun, age-appropriate (game-type) experience and a Gyft Card to a friend.
+It utilizes VisaDirect and Marqueta APIs to fund the gift card.

 The current iteration for the Hackathon features a counting game -- if time had permitted, we would have created an **Augmented Reality Treasure Hunt**!